John Adams (miniseries): Part IV: Reunion (1781–1789)

-The fourth episode shows John Adams being notified of the end of the Revolutionary War and the defeat of the British.
+In the fourth episode, John Adams receives news of the Revolutionary War's end and the British defeat.
 He is then sent to Paris to negotiate the Treaty of Paris in 1783.
-While overseas, he spends time with Benjamin Franklin and Thomas Jefferson and Abigail visits him.
+While overseas, John Adams spends time with Benjamin Franklin and Thomas Jefferson, and his wife, Abigail, visits him.
 Franklin informs John Adams that he was appointed as the first American Ambassador to Great Britain and thus has to relocate to London.
-John Adams is poorly received by the British during this time—he is the representative for a recently hostile power, and represents in his person what many British at the time regarded as a disastrous end to its early Empire.
+John Adams is poorly received by the British during this time—he is the representative for a recently hostile power and represents in his person what many British at the time regarded as a disastrous end to their early Empire.
 He meets with his former sovereign, George III, and while the meeting is not a disaster, he is excoriated in British newspapers.
-In 1789, he returns to Massachusetts for the first presidential election and he and Abigail are reunited with their children, now grown.
-George Washington is elected the first President of the United States and John Adams as the first Vice President.
+In 1789, John Adams returns to Massachusetts for the first presidential election, where he and Abigail are reunited with their grown children.
+George Washington is elected as the first President of the United States, while John Adams is elected as the first Vice President.

-Initially, Adams is disappointed and wishes to reject the post of Vice President because he feels there is a disproportionate number of electoral votes in favor of George Washington (Adams' number of votes pales in comparison to those garnered by Washington).
-In addition, John feels the position of Vice President is not a proper reflection of all the years of service he has dedicated to his nation.
-However, Abigail successfully influences him to accept the nomination.
+Initially, Adams is disappointed and wishes to reject the post of Vice President because he feels there is a disproportionate number of electoral votes in favor of George Washington (Adams' number of votes pales in comparison to those for Washington).
+John feels the position of vice president is not a proper reflection of all the years of service he has dedicated to his nation but Abigail persuades him to accept the nomination.

 Part V: Unite or Die (1788–1797)

 The fifth episode begins with Vice President John Adams presiding over the Senate and the debate over what to call the new president.
-It depicts Adams as frustrated in this role: His opinions are ignored and he has no actual power, except in the case of a tied vote.
-He's excluded from George Washington's inner circle of cabinet members, and his relationships with Thomas Jefferson and Alexander Hamilton are strained.
-Even Washington himself gently rebukes him for his efforts to "royalize" the office of the Presidency, although Washington values Adams' counsel in other areas, considering him to be "reasonable company" when compared with Jefferson and Hamilton.
-A key event shown is the struggle to enact the Jay Treaty with Britain, which Adams himself must ratify before a deadlocked Senate (although historically his vote was not required).
+It depicts Adams as frustrated in this role: his opinions are ignored and he has no power, except in the case of a tied vote.
+He is excluded from George Washington's inner circle of cabinet members, and his relationships with Thomas Jefferson and Alexander Hamilton are strained.
+Even Washington gently rebukes him for his efforts to "royalize" the office of the presidency, although Washington values Adams' counsel in other areas, considering him to be "reasonable company" when compared with Jefferson and Hamilton.
+A key event shown is the struggle to enact the Jay Treaty with Britain, which Adams must ratify before a deadlocked Senate (although historically his vote was not required).
 The episode concludes with his inauguration as the second president—and his subsequent arrival in a plundered executive mansion.